m50d/riichi-london/index.md

 ## Format

 8-round round-robin style tournament following [EMA Riichi Competition Rules](http://mahjong-europe.org/portal/images/docs/Riichi-rules-2016-EN.pdf).
+While this is an open event we ask players to keep to a tournament-level standard and ensure all rules and penalties are enforced.

 Entry is £60 which includes hot lunches on both days and tea/coffee/biscuits in all breaks.